visnudeva/niri-laniakea/README.md

-**A simple, clean and minimalist Niri theme dotfiles setup for Arch linux based distros with my Laniakea wallpaper generator which will generate a unique laniakea wallpaper at every boot or when reloaded with MOD+L4 and 4 Laniakea GTK and kvantum themes, the default theme being Cybersakura.**
+**A clean, minimalist Niri dotfiles setup for Arch-based Linux distributions.
+This setup includes an install script for Niri, Fuzzel, Mako, Waybar, Kitty, and Swaylock, along with my Laniakea wallpaper generator, which creates a unique wallpaper at every boot or whenever reloaded with Mod+L4.
+It also comes with four Laniakea GTK and Kvantum themes, with Cybersakura set as the default.**

 Install script: